itm4n/VBA-RunPE/README.md

 ## Usage 2 - Embedded PE
 1) Use `pe2vba.py` to convert a PE file to VBA.
 This way, it can be directly embedded into the macro.
 ```
-user@host:~$ python pe2vba.py meterpreter.exe
+user@host:~/Tools/VBA-RunPE$ ./pe2vba.py meterpreter.exe
 [+] Created file 'meterpreter.exe.vba'.
 ```
-2) Replace the following code in `RunPE.vba` with the the content of the `.vba` file which was generated in the previous step.
+2) ~~Replace the following code in `RunPE.vba` with the the content of the `.vba` file which was generated in the previous step.~~ The Python script converts the PE to VBA and applies the RunPE template automatically (no need to copy/paste manually).
 ```
 ' ================================================================================
 '                                ~~~ EMBEDDED PE ~~~